imCodePartnerAB/iVIS/docs/api/activities.rst

     *Array*

 .. seealso::
-    Array consists of objects from `Get activities`_ method
+    Array consists of objects from `Get activity`_ method

 Example of response:
 ~~~~~~~~~~~~~~~~~~~~